MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/entity-store-data-lake.md

 6. Select **Save**.

-## Work in Entity store in Data Lake
+## Work in Entity store in a Data Lake

 1. Go to **System administration** \> **Set up** \> **System parameters**.
 2. On the **Data connections** tab, enter the following information that you made a note of earlier in this topic:

     - **Application ID:** Enter the application ID of the Azure AD application that you registered earlier.
     - **Application Secret:** Enter the application key (secret) for the Azure AD application.
-    - **DNS name:** Enter the DNS name of the Key Vault.
+    - **DNS name:** Enter the DNS name of Key Vault.
-    - **Secret name:** Enter the name of the secret that you added to the Key Vault together with connection string information.
+    - **Secret name:** Enter the name of the secret that you added to Key Vault together with connection string information.

     ![Data connections tab on the System parameters page](./media/entity-store-data-lake-04.png)